-The first troponin I returned at 0.74 ng/ml, diagnostic of MI.
+The first troponin I returned at 0.74 ng/ml, diagnostic of acute MI.
 Is this STEMI or NonSTEMI?
 That is an arbitrary definition, based on millimeters of ST elevation.
 Every physician should know that biologicial systems do not follow millimeter rules, so many "NonSTEMIs" are due to coronary occlusion.

 The important thing is whether the patient has ongoing ischemia after almost 12 hours of chest pain, and as long as the ST segments are elevated or depressed, or the patient has chest pain, one must assume there is ongoing ischemia and do something about it.
 She did receive antithrombotic and antiplatelet therapy, and nitroglycerine, but her pain did not subside until she received hydromorphone.
 Then it was not until a second troponin returned at 4.40 ng/ml 4 hours later, that she was taken to the cath lab.

 Cath revealed a 100% occlusion of the mid- first obtuse marginal (OM-1).
 Troponin I peaked at 49 ng/ml.
 Echo showed an inferolateral wall motion abnormality and concentric hypertrophy.